ShadaabHasan/instagram-follower-analysis/README.md

 # Instagram Follower Analyzer & EDA

-A Python project to analyze instagram data download.
+A Python project developed to analyze downloaded data from instagram.

 ## About the project
 This project provides two tools:

-insta.py: A simple utility to find out who doesn't follow back and save the list to a .txt file.
+insta.py: A simple python script to find out who doesn't follow back and save the list to a .txt file.

 EDA.ipynb: An Exploratory Data Analysis (EDA) script that uses Pandas and Matplotlib to analyze the timestamps to find the earliest followers, and plot the history of follower/following relationships.